elastic/elasticsearch-labs/developer-guide.md

 **NOTE** This guide assumes you have got [Elasticsearch setup](#setup), you can start using the API Client to index and search documents.

-You can quick start in three ways:
+You can quick start in two ways:

 - Use the [Quick Start notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb) to index and perform Semantic search with Elasticsearch.
 - Follow the commands below in your local development environment.